-Freud died only a year later, but his daughter Anna, a pioneer in her own right (particularly for her work with children), continued to live and work in the Queen Anne-style house for another 43 years.
+Though Freud died only a year later, his daughter Anna, a pioneer in her own right (particularly for her work with children), continued to live and work in the Queen Anne-style house for another 43 years.
 She maintained her father’s study and library exactly as he had left them, and made sure that the entire home would be turned into a museum upon her death in 1982.

-Freud’s London house was arranged much as their original home in Vienna, and his study and library are now highlights of the museum tour.
+The London house was arranged much as their original home in Vienna, and his study and library are now highlights of the museum tour.
 This includes the legendary couch, which looks much cozier than expected.
 With bright oriental rugs and a pile of plush pillows, it’s a wonder his patients didn’t actually have dreams here, rather than just talk about them.

 Know Before You Go